Practice Databases Questions Now

 - Databases scenarios for AZ-900 are frequently mapped to Domain 2 (35-40%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Databases interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Databases interacts with identity, networking, governance, or monitoring patterns rather than appearing as an isolated question.

-- When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Fundamentals) and managed-service best practices.
+- When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Fundamentals) and vendor best practices.

 High-Value Databases Concepts